denten-books/plain-text/main.md

 Synchronization was also needed to distinguish non-meaning carrying silence (the receiver is turned off) from the meaning-carrying one (the receiver pauses to indicate a dot).
-The recieving device needed a measure (duration) of silence to differentiate between "dots" and spaces between words, both indicated by silences of different length.
+The receiving device needed a measure (duration) of silence to differentiate between "dots" and spaces between words, both indicated by silences of different length.
 But if the devices went out of sync, or, if the communication lagged for some reason, the coherence of the message faltered.